sasstools/sass-lint/README.md

 ---

+## Contributions

+We welcome all contributions to this project but please do read our [contribution guidelines](https://github.com/sasstools/sass-lint/blob/master/CONTRIBUTING.md) first, especially before opening a pull request.
+It would also be good to read our [code of conduct](https://github.com/sasstools/sass-lint/blob/master/CODE_OF_CONDUCT.md).

+Please don't feel hurt or embarrassed if you find your issues/PR's that don't follow these guidelines closed as it can be a very time consuming process managing the quantity of issues and PR's we receive.
+If you have any questions just ask!

+---

 ## Creating Rules

 Our AST is [Gonzales-PE](https://github.com/tonyganch/gonzales-pe/tree/dev).
 Each rule will be passed the full AST which they can traverse as they please.
 There are many different [node types](https://github.com/tonyganch/gonzales-pe/blob/dev/docs/node-types.md) that may be traversed, and an extensive [API for working with nodes](https://github.com/tonyganch/gonzales-pe/tree/dev#api).
 The file of the rule must have the same name as the name of the rule.
 All of the available rules are in our [rules directory](https://github.com/sasstools/sass-lint/tree/develop/lib/rules).
 Default options will be merged in with user config.

+---

 ## Task Runner Integration